 Disabled (Blue Badge) parking is located close to the Entrance and Box Office.
 You do not need to prearrange this, just park in the nearest available space, as directed.

-All the camping is within 200m of the arena and toilets, along tarmac roadways.
+All the camping is within 200m of the arena and toilets.
 As in previous years, we are reserving a camping area nearest to the stages and arena specifically for people who have mobility disabilities.

 This means that people who have difficulty walking can camp closer to the centre of the festival, stages and food court, as well as the toilet and shower facilities.